-Though the demand for the Textile sector picked up during the Fiscal Year 2022-23 however there was pressure on the margins due to steep rise in the raw material and fuel prices globally.
+The demand for the Textile sectorwas sluggish during the first half of the FY 2023-24, but partially reversed.
+However, there was pressure on the margins due to steep rise in the raw material and fuel prices globally.
 Working and operational parameters at all the plants of the Company were fairly satisfactory during the year after the reopening of the industries.

 The company derives its income from the business of manufacturing of textiles and the real estate segments.
-WIth regards to the Textile Division, the company has achieved a record turnover during the Fiscal Year 2023.

 In Real Estate, the Company's Commercial Project "The Ruby" continued to generate interest with large corporates.
-The Company received the reewed O.C. for The Ruby Tower under the new DPCR DCPR Regulations 2034 opening up the opportunity to monetize the asset.
+The Company received the renewed O.C. for The Ruby Tower under the new DPCR DCPR Regulations 2034 and has helped the company to attract reputed corporates to occupy the building. opening up the opportunity to monetize the asset.